mondo2000/BotmanDocs/introduction.rst

 .. _introduction:

-Botman: A 7 Days to die bot
+Botman: A 7 Days to Die Bot
 =============================

 Introduction